Skip to main content

 Scuba diving and snorkeling

 And of course, there is always snorkeling.
 Depending on which tour you book, you might be taken to as many as three different reef locations around the island!
-Some even include some time for you to relax on a beach or an open bar for you to sip on beverages on your way back.
+Some even include some time to relax on a beach or an open bar for you to sip on beverages on your way back.

 Do not limit yourself to what your cruise ship offers.
-There are numerous third party operators in Cozumel that you can choose from that are cheaper than cruise line excursions.
+There are numerous third-party operators in Cozumel that you can choose from that are cheaper than cruise line excursions.

 Read more: How to plan your own shore excursion